Calgary contractor: RRSP, TFSA, and cash buffer plan

 • Renting today (or happy to keep housing flexible) and prioritizing liquidity over owning office space.

-• Comfortable routing C$1,400-C$2,000/mo toward retirement once taxes, GST, and business costs are covered.
+• Comfortable routing roughly low-C$1,000s to a little above C$2,000 per month toward retirement in stronger earning years once taxes, GST, and business costs are covered.

 • Want CPP/OAS plus personal savings to replace most income because no employer pension exists.